Irene (Xinyi) Xie ✉

 Irene received her law degree from Osgoode Hall Law School.
 During law school, Irene worked at Parkdale Community Legal Services where she provided pro-bono services to people experiencing income insecurity.
 She also volunteered at the Concerned for Working Children, an Indian-based NGO.

-Out of the office, Irene enjoys meditation, whale-watching on the East Coast and spending time with her grumpy cat Miao Miao.
+Out of the office, Irene enjoys meditation, travelling to underrated destinations, and spending time with her grumpy cat Miao Miao.

 Representative Work: